FocSon/OsmosisArbitrage/README.md

 # OsmosisArbitrage
-A bot which identify and exploit arbitrages on the Osmosis AMM DeFi plateform
+A bot which identify and exploit arbitrages on the Osmosis AMM DeFi plateform in javascript.

 # Functionnalities
 This bot is sync to a peer.